 illustrating quartiles and the IQR

 more on quartiles

 Online applications #

-> In due course I hope to create a shiny app to compute the quartiles and other summary statistics for a set of data and plot the histogram for the distribution.
+Shiny app to compute quartiles and other summary statistics for a set of data and plot the histogram for the distribution (in preparation!)

 Created 1.xi.21, last updated 19.viii.23.